ViliaZ/baeckerei-onlineshop/README.md

 (Note: issues will be fixed soon)

 1. New Product not shown immediatly after adding —> Please refresh the page manually.
-2. The “Closing background” of the cart is not showing fullscreen, when cart is open —> Please use cart-icon in menu to force cart to close or scroll down to see the background for closing the cart.
-3. Irregular issue: Cart not open automatically, after adding product to cart —> Please use cart-icon in menu to force cart to open/close
+2. Irregular issue: Cart not open automatically, after adding product to cart —> Please use cart-icon in menu to force cart to open/close

 ### Upcoming: